 Coursework covers core concepts in:

-The M.S. in Artificial Intelligence includes a core curriculum and department-specific tracks in Computer Science and Electrical and Computer Engineering.
+Students benefit from an interdisciplinary engineering environment where AI is studied as both a technical field and a set of technologies with social, ethical, and real-world implications.
+The program includes a core curriculum and department-specific tracks in Computer Science and Electrical and Computer Engineering.

 The MSAI – Computer Science track focuses on the principles and applications of machine learning and artificial intelligence from a computational perspective.
 Students examine how AI technologies are developed and implemented while also considering the broader social contexts in which these technologies operate.